New Zealand Bombshell Rosanna Arkle Sizzles In Little Black Minidress That Hugs Every Curve

 The beauty’s makeup was flawless for the shot.
 She wore a bright red matte color on her lips to add a daring look to the chic outfit.
 Rosanna opted for no accessories, and let her long, blond hair fall in loose curls over her shoulder.

-In the post’s caption, Rosanna joked that she might be wearing the dress backwards, and explained to her followers in the comments that the dress could be worn two ways.
+In the post’s caption, Rosanna joked that she might be wearing the dress backward and explained to her followers in the comments that the dress could be worn two ways.

 Her fans loved how the dress looked on her.
 One word that popped up in the comment section was “gorgeous.”